kenchon/MyResearch/README.md

 # MyResearch
 We propose new method for feature learning from weakly-labeled data based on [StyleNet](http://hi.cs.waseda.ac.jp/~esimo/publications/SimoSerraCVPR2016.pdf) architecture.
+Our contributions are as follows:
+- introduce weights for each weak label according to their visual importance.
+- improve similarity learning so that more similar images get more converged and vise versa.

 # Codes
 - `train.py`: train the model on CPU.